 Alex Shah (05:13):

-Yeah, so essentially starting my career back in the late eighties of all things, um, and I was 18 years old, so I jumped into it.
+So, essentially starting my career back in the late ‘80s of all things, and I was 18 years old, so I jumped into it.
 It was a dare from college.
-We were kidding around and I ended up becoming a profiler with an understanding of how do I look at and evaluate world leaders, key players in political situations within different regions.
-You know, luck would have it or luck wouldn’t have it that the area that I covered with Southeast Asia, my mentor was covering a place called a rock and a desert shield took place.
+We were kidding around, and I ended up becoming a profiler with the understanding of how I look at and evaluate world leaders, key players in political situations within different regions.
+You know, luck would have it or luck wouldn’t have it that the area that I covered was just Southeast Asia, my mentor was covering a place called a rock and desert shield took place.
 And the next thing you know, I’m on a presidential task force.
-So it’s sort of what I’d call the field promotion of all field promotions.
-And, uh, ended up, um, working very closely through desert shield, desert storm, the wall came down, the communism fell you had Yeltsin on a tank.
-I mean it was pretty turbulent times.
+So, it’s sort of what I’d call the field promotion of all field promotions.
+And I ended up working very closely through desert shield, desert storm, the Wall came down, the communism fell, Yeltsin on a tank.
+It was pretty turbulent times.